rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Pools are customizable containers configured on load balancers to specify the backend devices (nodes) for managing web traffic.
 Each pool can contain zero or more nodes, known as a pool member.
-Pools can be bound to one or more virtual servers.
+You can bind pools to one or more virtual servers.

 Use the following operations to view and manage pools.